The Future of Open Education at MIT/Harvard

 Unfortunately, the vast majority of OCW content is missing a significant portion of materials, and classes are not realistically learnable.
 We analyzed 600 classes on OCW from courses 1-10, including all of the computer science courses: the average release year was 2008, only 55% the classes had any lecture notes or slides, less than 10% had lecture videos, and less than 30% of them had any problem sets.

-The reason OCW can only open source ~30 classes/semester out of the 1500+ taught each semester is primarily due to video recording.
+Once you fix recordings for recorded classes, you can start recording more classes.
 Only a small fraction of classrooms have an auto-capture system, which is insanely expensive (on the order of tens of thousands of dollars per room).
-If we can simply plug in an iPhone on a tripod in the back of each classroom, we can record lectures in 1080p and automatically stream them.
-We can significantly cut down on the edit time by using AI to blur student faces to keep their privacy, as this is currently a painstaking manual process.
+If we can simply plug in an iPhone on a tripod in the back of each classroom, we can record lectures in 1080p, easily maintain them, and automatically stream them.
+If you buy used, slightly damaged iPhones (i.e. cracked screens), they’ll work fine for recording and dissuade stealing.

-If professors and TAs want to be compensated for their work, donation links on each class, payment for a “certificate”, and nonprofit grants provide classic low-hanging fruit – but we can incentivize people far better by creating a culture where people who engage with open learning are rewarded and recognized publicly.
+If professors and TAs want to be compensated for their work, donation links on each class, payment for a “certificate”, and nonprofit grants provide classic low-hanging fruit – but we can incentivize people far better long-term by creating a culture where people who engage with open learning are rewarded and recognized publicly.

 What does this do?